 What makes Vyper better?

 To understand what makes Vyper different from other programming languages like Python and Solidity, we have drawn a comparison focusing on the most basic features that it comes with.

-- Vyper is more secured as deliberately prohibits things or it makes things harder if that’s what is required to increase the overall security.
+- Vyper is more secured as it deliberately prohibits things or makes things harder if that’s what is required to increase the overall security.
 So one can say that rather been considered as a replacement for Solidity, it can be a better option for cases that require higher security.

-Another point that makes Vyper different from the others is the fact that it comes without any in-built assemble, binary fixed point and modifiers.
+Another point that makes Vyper different from the others is that it comes without any in-built assemble, binary fixed point, and modifiers.
 It provides greater security without making the language and the process too complicated to understand.
 The codes that are used in Vyper is easy to read but very hard to manipulate.
 It is just what blockchain needs to stand true to its basic feature of immutability.